RChepurkin/devops/README.md

 # devops
-We are learning how to become a devops
+We are learning how to become a devops.
+It is cool !!!